 Deep learning produces the unified model

 “In 2013, there was a lot of excitement in the machine learning community around deep learning,” Torkkola says.
 “There were significant advances in the field of image recognition.
-In addition, tensor frameworks such as THEANO developed by the University of Montreal were allowing developers to build deep learning models on the fly.
+In addition, tensor frameworks such as THEANO, developed by the University of Montreal, were allowing developers to build deep-learning models on the fly.
 Currently popular frameworks such as TensorFlow were not yet available.”

-Neural networks held a tantalizing prospect for Amazon’s forecasting team.
+Neural networks were a tantalizing prospect for Amazon’s forecasting team.
 In theory, neural networks could do away with the need to manually engineer features.
 The network could ingest raw data and learn the most relevant implicit features needed to produce a forecast without human input.

-With the help of interns hired over the summers of 2014 and 2015, Torkkola experimented with both feed forward and recurrent neural networks (RNNs).
-In feed forward networks, the connections between nodes do not form a cycle; the opposite is true with RNNs.
+With the help of interns hired over the summers of 2014 and 2015, Torkkola experimented with both feed-forward and recurrent neural networks (RNNs).
+In feed-forward networks, the connections between nodes do not form a cycle; the opposite is true with RNNs.
 The team began by developing a RNN to produce a point forecast.
 Over the next summer, another intern developed a model to produce a distribution forecast.
 However, these early iterations did not outperform SQRF, the existing production system.

 Amazon’s forecasting team went back to the drawing board and had another insight, one that would prove crucial in the journey towards developing a unified forecasting model.

 “We trained the network on minimizing quantile loss over multiple forecast horizons,” Torkkola says.
 Quantile loss is among the most important metrics used in forecasting systems.
-It is appropriate when under- and over-prediction errors have different costs, such as in inventory buying.
+It is appropriate when under- and overprediction errors have different costs, such as in inventory buying.

 “When you train a system on the same metric that you are interested in evaluating, the system performs better,” Torkkola says.
-The new feed forward network delivered a significant improvement in forecasting relative to SQRF.
+The new feed-forward network delivered a significant improvement in forecasting relative to SQRF.

 This was the breakthrough that the team had been working towards: the team could finally start retiring the plethora of old models and utilize a unified forecasting model that would produce accurate forecasts for multiple scenarios, forecasts, and categories.
 The result was a 15-fold improvement in forecast accuracy and great simplification of the entire system.